-- 42. Schedule 5 describes in detail the services the freight operator or customer may run on the network (i.e. the number of trains) and the characteristics of those rights (for example, arrival and departure windows, route, types of trains). - 43.
-The model contracts do not restrict access across Network Rail's network as it is recognised that freight operators and freight customers need the greatest flexibility possible to meet their customer and commercial requirements.
-Permission to use the whole network does not mean that a freight operator or customer has firm rights for all the services it wishes to run, but means that it can make train operator variation requests for train paths on any part of the network.
+42. Schedule 5 describes in detail the services the freight operator or customer may run on the network (the number of trains) and the characteristics of those rights (for example, arrival and departure windows, route, and types of trains).

+- 43. The model freight contract does not restrict access across Network Rail's network as it is recognised that freight operators and freight customers need the greatest flexibility possible to meet their customer and commercial requirements.
+Permission to use the whole network does not mean that a freight operator has firm rights for all the services it wishes to run, but that it can make train operator variation requests for train paths on any part of the network.
 The terms of a freight operator or freight customer's permission to use the network will always be subject to the Network Code and the Operating Constraints. - 44.
 Schedule 5 has been retained substantially in the freight customer contract, on the basis that the freight customer will itself make an Access Proposal, Rolled Over Access Proposal or Train Operator Variation Request under Schedule 5.
 The freight customer can also appoint a Timetable Agent to do so on its behalf (see clauses 5.6.2 to 5.6.6) or require an Appointed Operator to exercise its corresponding rights under Schedule 5 to its freight operator customer contract in relation to the Drawndown Services that it has the right to operate. - 45.
 Operating Constraints are defined in the model contracts as the EAS, TPR and the working timetable and all appendices to the working timetable including sectional appendices as defined in the working timetable and all supplements to the sectional appendices. - 46.
 Paragraph 2.4 provides for the specification of arrangements for the treatment of Public Holidays.
 The parties will need to insert their desired provisions here. - 47.
-Paragraph 4.3 allows the parties to add rows to the Rights Table, labelled "Non-contractual Comments" that are for information only and do not form part of the contract. - 48.
-Paragraph 5 provides a mechanism for the parties to amend the Rights Table after the Principal Change Date in 2019 and to appeal to ORR if they cannot reach agreement4.
-This is in addition to the requirements set out in sections 22/22A of the Act.
+Paragraph 4.3 allows the parties to add rows to the Rights Table, labelled "Non-contractual Comments" that are for information only and do not form part of the contract.

-Guidance on completing Schedule 5 Rights Table
+Schedule 5 Rights Table

-- 49. Annexed to Schedule 5 of the model contracts is a Rights Table.
-It describes the details and the number of services a freight operator may operate, or a freight customer may appoint a freight operator to run on its behalf (that is, the number of trains) and the characteristics of those rights (for example, Origin and Destination, Arrival and Departure Windows). - 50.
-Schedule 5 has been designed so that the consistent description of access rights in the Rights Table matches the characteristics of train slots in the timetable that a freight operator needs to operate its services, or that a freight customer wants to be operated on its behalf.
-The process by which access rights are used to develop the timetable is set out in Part D of the Network Code (Part D). - 51.
-The Rights Table provides for freight operators or customers to have two types of access right: firm rights and contingent rights.
+48. Annexed to Schedule 5 of the model freight contract is a Rights Table.
+It describes the details and the number of services a freight operator may operate, or a freight customer may appoint a freight operator to run on its behalf (that is, the number of trains) and the characteristics of those rights (for example, Origin and Destination, Arrival and Departure Windows).

+- 49. Schedule 5 has been designed so that the consistent description of access rights in the Rights Table matches the characteristics of train slots in the timetable that a freight operator needs to operate its services, or that a freight customer wants to be operated on its behalf.
+The process by which access rights are used to develop the timetable is set out in Part D of the Network Code (Part D). - 50.
+The Rights Table provides for freight operators to have two types of access right: firm rights and contingent rights.
 A firm right is a right to a train slot with specific arrival and departure windows on specified days of the week.
 These windows will be for one to 24 hours.
-A contingent right, whilst not being a firm right, will have similar characteristics.
-Contingent rights may not always be granted a train slot by Network Rail as it must first satisfy all other operators' firm rights. - 52.
-Network Services, as defined in section 82(2) of the Act, should not be included in the Rights Table.
+A contingent right will have similar characteristics to a firm right.
+Contingent rights may not always be granted a train slot by Network Rail as it must first satisfy all other operators' firm rights. - 51.
+Network Services, as defined in section 82(2) of the Act, should not be included in the Rights Table. - 52.
+The Rights Table is divided into seven groups of columns: